SS Flaminian (1917): History

 Flaminian departed from Southend on 27 January 1943 with Convoy FN 929, which reached Methil two days later.
 She then joined Convoy EN 193, which departed from Methil on 5 February and arrived at Loch Ewe on 7 February.
 She sailed on to Holyhead, Anglesey, arriving on 9 February and sailing that day with Convoy HM 117.
 She arrived at Milford Haven on 10 February.
 She sailed with Convoy KX 9 on 16 February.
 The convoy reached Gibraltar on 24 February but Flaminian put back in to Milford Haven, arriving on 17 February.
 She sailed on 25 February to join Convoy KMS 10G, which departed from the Clyde on 26 February and arrived at Bône on 11 March.
 She left the convoy at Lisbon, arriving on 7 March.
-She sailed on 4 April for Oporto, Portugal, arriving three days later.
+She sailed on 4 April for Porto, Portugal, arriving three days later.
 She sailed on 19 April, arriving at Gibraltar two days later.
 Flaminian sailed with Convoy KMS 13 on 26 April.
 The convoy reached Bône on 29 April, but she put into Algiers on 28 April.
 She sailed on 11 May to join Convoy ET 20, which had departed from Bône two days earlier and arrived at Gibraltar on 14 May.
 She sailed on 28 May for Lisbon, arriving the next day.
 Flaminian departed on 11 June to join Convoy SL 130MK, which had formed at sea that day and arrived at Liverpool on 21 June.

 Flaminian sailed on 17 August as a member of Convoy KMS 24G, which arrived at Gibraltar on 30 August.
 Her destination was Lisbon, which was reached on 29 August.
 She sailed on 18 September, reaching Gibraltar two days later.
 She sailed on 25 September with Convoy MKS 25G, which reached Liverpool on 8 October.
 She left the convoy and arrived in the Clyde that day.

 Carrying general cargo, Flaminian sailed on 6 November to join Convoy OS 58KM, which had departed from Liverpool the previous day and split at sea on 18 November to form Convoy OS 58 and Convoy KMS 32.
 She was in the part of the convoy that formed Convoy KMS 32 and arrived at Gibraltar the next day.
 She sailed on 21 November for Lisbon, arriving two days later.
 Flaminian departed on 8 December, reaching Gibraltar on 10 December.
 She sailed three days later for Málaga, Spain, arriving on 16 December and sailing four days later for Gibraltar, which was reached on 21 December.
 Carrying a cargo of oranges and sardines, she sailed on 24 December with Convoy MKS 34G, which rendezvoused at sea with Convoy SL 143 on 25 December.
 The combined convoy arrived at Liverpool on 6 January 1944.